Ibgentle/Ibgentle/README.md

 - 👋 Hi, I’m @Ibgentle
-- 👀 I’m in Networking, Programming, and the Cloud
+- 👀 I’m into Networking, Programming, Cybersecurity, and the Cloud
 - 📫 How to reach me: e-mail: iboroffor@gmail.com

 <!---